Skip to main content

 What Is the Relationship between SHBG and Metabolic Health?

 The regulation of SHBG synthesis is deeply intertwined with metabolic health, particularly insulin signaling.
 Insulin acts as a primary suppressor of SHBG gene expression in the liver.
-Consequently, conditions characterized by hyperinsulinemia and insulin resistance, such as and obesity, are strongly associated with low circulating SHBG levels.
+Consequently, conditions characterized by hyperinsulinemia and insulin resistance, such as metabolic syndrome and obesity, are strongly associated with low circulating SHBG levels.

 While low SHBG might imply higher free testosterone, the underlying metabolic derangement often introduces confounding variables that are detrimental to fertility, including increased systemic inflammation, oxidative stress, and impaired testicular function.